nodesman/systemofmind/book/part_2/12_forging_your_own_map.md

 ---
-title: Chapter 12: Forging Your Own Map (The Six-Axis Workshop)
+title: "Chapter 12: Forging Your Map"
-parent: Part II The Gauntlet
+parent: "Part II The Gauntlet"
-nav_order: 5
+nav_order: 12
 ---
 # Chapter 12: Forging Your Own Map (The Six-Axis Workshop)

 ## The Work of the Author: Moving from Diagnosis to Design